 Sometimes you simply need a space to catch your breath.

-Having a group of people that are walking in your shoes, along the path with you, relieves stress and allows the caregiver to breathe.
-We give you opportunities to speak your truth in a caring environment of people that ‘get it’; whether it is crying, laughing or venting, this community enables members to realize they are not alone.
+Having a group of people that are walking in your shoes, along the path with you, relieves stress and allows you to breathe.
+Breathing Spaces offers a community where you can share your concerns and feel supported.

-By providing resources, webinars/seminars, and activities, we give family caregivers the ability to feel supported, to get together to talk or to just ‘be’ with people who understand.
+By providing a variety of resources, we give family caregivers the ability to feel supported, to get together to talk, or to just ‘be’ with people who understand.